Connecting Physical and Mental Health

 - Community services workers

-All of MHCCs professional development training is available for delivery on site at your premises.
-Alternatively, MHCC can tailor a course to suit your specific requirements, contact us to find out more firstname.lastname@example.org
+All of our professional development training can be delivered on site at your organisation.
+Alternatively, we can tailor a course to suit your specific requirements.
+Contact us to find out more at firstname.lastname@example.org